catseye/Tamsin/README.markdown

 *   `bin/tamsin runscan scanfile.txt` -- for testing the meta-circular scanner
 *   `bin/tamsin scan file.tamsin` -- to generate a scanfile
 *   refactor nastier bits of the compiler
+*   8-bit clean strings, in both Python and C.  tests for these as string literals, ability to scan them on input, and ability to produce them on output.
+*   better command-line argument parsing

 ### document ###